 • Pupils explore sculptural materials through handling

-• Pupils then move to a workshop room to create their own modelled head using a newspaper base with Modroc covering and details
+• Pupils create their own modelled head using a newspaper base and apply Modroc (blaster bandage) to add details

 Learning objectives: